 O.H.S.O.
 Eatery & Nanobrewery, located along the Arizona Canal

 Pick up an AZ Love branded tee, tank or other gear from local Bunky Boutique to keep wearing your love long after you've left the city.
-You'll also find cool State Forty Eight designs at retailers such as uptown Frances Boutique and Changing Hands Bookstore in Tempe.
+You'll also find cool State Forty Eight designs at retailers such as uptown's Frances Boutique, Phoenix General and Changing Hands Bookstore.